koraykoca/Python-Notes-Tips/README.md

 * Class names: CapWords
 * Class member names, which are used only in the class (for internal use, not for external use) (private, protected members): _private_member

+- When you have an attribute that represents internal data that shouldn't be accessed directly (by code outside of your class) it's common in Python to prefix a single underscore (_) before that attribute name.
+Use one leading underscore only for non-public methods and instance variables (read-only public properties).
+This single underscore prefix is just a convention.

 ### Built-in Functions, Data Structures
 * [Python’s Standard Library:](https://docs.python.org/3/library/functions.html) By default, Python comes with a lot of functionality that’s just an import statement away.